andrewrk/libsoundio/README.md

    - Dummy (silence)
    - (planned) [WASAPI](https://msdn.microsoft.com/en-us/library/windows/desktop/dd371455%28v=vs.85%29.aspx)
    - (planned) [ASIO](http://www.asio4all.com/)
+ * Supports optimal usage of each supported backend.
+The same API does the right thing whether the backend has a fixed buffer size, such as on JACK and CoreAudio, or whether it allows directly managing the buffer, such as on ALSA or PulseAudio.
  * C library.
 Depends only on the respective backend API libraries and libc.
    Does *not* depend on libstdc++, and does *not* have exceptions, run-time type information, or [setjmp](http://latentcontent.net/2007/12/05/libpng-worst-api-ever/).